Sara666-LI/code_review_pdf_to_anki/README.md

 ## Goals -
-- [x] 1.
-Compatible with Question-answer on same page
+- [x] Compatible with Question-answer on same page
+- [ ] Add Documentation to install and use
-- [ ] 2.
-Compatible with Question-answer on alternate page
+- [ ] Compatible with Question-answer on alternate page
-- [x] 3.
-Choosing dimensions to crop
+- [x] Choosing dimensions to crop
-- [ ] 4.
-Automate file copying part
+- [ ] Automate file copying part
-- [ ] 5.
-GUI to select dimensions to crop
+- [ ] GUI to select dimensions to crop

 ## How to install?
+(Documentation Pending)
- - make sure you have python installed on your device.
+ - Make sure you have python installed on your device.
    - To do so, go to your command line/Terminal, type "python", and press enter.
    - Output like " " would be generated.
  - make sure you have pip instlled.(Allows you to install python modules)